This is an operation that removes the excess skin and subcutaneous fat from the upper part of the back.

 The incision and final scar can also be extended to link in with a scar from breast reduction or breast lift surgery.

-This surgery can also be combined with other forms of breast surgery as well as an arm reduction (brachioplasty).
+This surgery can also be combined with other forms of breast surgery as well as an arm reduction (brachioplasty) as well as other types of body contour surgery,.

 This surgery can also be used to improve the excess skin that extends around the sides of the body and up into the armpit area.